ruuddrummen/react-signal-forms/README.md

 A forms library which aims to provide a high performance modular experience by leveraging signals with [@preact/signals-react](https://github.com/preactjs/signals).

 - Easy to use, easy to extend.
-Built from the ground with an DX friendly [plugin API](#plugin-api).
+Built from the ground with a DX friendly [plugin API](#plugin-api).
   - Pick and choose from the built-in plugins that fit your needs.
   - Plug in your own.
 - Add built-in context aware and typesafe rules to your fields or create your own.